-A spouse has married outside of his or her religious and/or ethnic background
+- A spouse has married outside of his or her religious and/or ethnic background

 - The couple lives in California and has requested that the marriage remain confidential

 - The American spouse has previously married an alien who sought permanent residency or acquired their citizenship through marriage to a U.S. Citizen

 - The spouses have different addresses

-If you or a loved one has any questions or concerns regarding obtaining a marriage visa, contact a Los Angeles Gay and Lesbian Immigration Attorney today for a free case consultation.
+If you or a loved one has any questions or concerns regarding obtaining a marriage visa, contact a Los Angeles Gay and Lesbian Immigration Attorney today for case consultation.